This dataset contains fiscal year data from 2008 - 2015 and is currently available in the following formats:

 CSV | XLSX

 The goal of the Social Security Administration (SSA) is to improve core services provided to the public and provide alternative methods for conducting business with the agency.
 In support of this goal, SSA provides a wide range of Internet services to allow the public to conduct business via this widely used medium.
 For example, SSA offers members of the public who receive benefits the opportunity to change or establish direct deposit information via the Internet.
 Over the past 4 years, our direct deposit workload has grown and so has the use of the online application.
 Our goal is to make it easier and faster for individuals to change or establish direct deposit information via the Internet from the comfort and convenience of their homes or offices.

 Agency Program Description

 The Social Security Administration (SSA) administers a number of online applications that provide beneficiaries an alternative to visiting the office.
 In order to use the online start or change direct deposit application, a beneficiary must be living at and moving to an address in one of the 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam, the Northern Mariana Islands, or American Samoa.
 The changes are sent to a database and updated to the Master Beneficiary Record (MBR).

-This dataset provides monthly volumes at the national level from federal fiscal year 2008 onwards for Internet Direct Deposit applications.
+These datasets provide monthly volumes at the national level from federal fiscal year 2008 onwards for Internet Direct Deposit applications.

-The dataset includes only Internet Direct Deposit transactions.
+These datasets include only Internet Direct Deposit transactions.
 It should be noted that, in addition to using our online Direct Deposit application, the public might also call our 800 number, visit a field office, or request a change of direct deposit by mail.
 This data set pertains only to the online alternative.

 Data Collection Description